jatin2304/network-framework/README.md

 # For using this class at client side give the value of setup path annotation value applied on class and methods during designing of class

-import com.krish.lalwani.nframework.client.*;
+import com.js.nframework.client.*;
 <br>
 class BankUI
 <br>
 {
 <br>
-public static void main(String ...krish)
+public static void main(String ...a)
 <br>
 {
 <br>